-'''

 mgr.addProviderAtEnd(B, null);

-'''

-Effectively the list of preferences now becomes $\{..., (A, ml), (B, null)\}$.
+Effectively, the list of preferences now becomes $\{\ldots, (A, m1), (B, null)\}$.

-Suppose at a later time the following call is made to the same GSSManager instance:
+Suppose, at a later time, the following call is made to the same GSSManager instance:

-'''

 mgr.addProviderAtEnd(B, m2)

-'''

-then the previous setting with the pair (B, null) subsumes this and therefore this request should be ignored.
-The same would happen if a request is made for the already existing pairs of (A, ml) or (B, null).
+then the previous setting with the pair (B, null) subsumes this; therefore, this request should be ignored.
+The same would happen if a request is made for the already existing pairs of (A, m1) or (B, null).